Can solar panels charge an electric car?

 However, the electricity they require comes from the National Grid, which is still significantly fuelled by coal and gas.

-For those who want to improve their carbon footprint and save even more money with their electric cars, it is possible to charge them via solar panels installed on the roof of your home.
+For those who want to improve their carbon footprint and save even more money with their electric or plug-in hybrid cars, it is possible to charge them via solar panels installed on the roof of your home.

 How to use solar panels to charge your electric vehicle